The Satanist's Apprentice: Production

 The title of the episode, "The Satanist's Apprentice", is a pun on The Sorcerer's Apprentice, a poem by Johann Wolfgang von Goethe.
 Klemmer said the focus of the episode would be Astra Logue, portrayed by Olivia Swann, and that she would serve as the episode's version of a Disney Princess.
 The episode follows two parallel storylines, Astra's storyline at John Constantine's manor, and Sara Lance / White Canary's storyline in Bishop's lair, which Lotz felt "didn't go together" tonally, since they were extremely different from each other.
-She considered it challenging to ensure they fitted together so that "it still felt like you were watching the same show".
-The episode references the TV series Wynonna Earp, which Lotz said was a nod to an episode from that series in which a character mentions Sara.
+Speaking with Entertainment Weekly, Lotz stated she considered it challenging to ensure they fitted together so that "it still felt like you were watching the same show".
+The episode references the SyFy television series Wynonna Earp.
+Wynonna Earp had previously featured a reference to Legends of Tomorrow.

-Casting

-Main cast members Caity Lotz, Tala Ashe, Jes Macallan, Olivia Swann, Shayan Sobhian, Lisseth Chavez, Nick Zano and Matt Ryan appear as Sara Lance / White Canary, Zari Tarazi, Ava Sharpe, Astra Logue, Behrad Tarazi, Spooner Cruz, Nate Heywood / Steel and John Constantine.
-The guest cast includes Raffi Barsoumian as Bishop, Matt Lucas as the voice of Aleister Crowley, and Russell Roberts as Robert Truss.
+The episode stars Swann as Astra Logue, alongside Lotz, Tala Ashe, Jes Macallan, Shayan Sobhian, Lisseth Chavez, Nick Zano, and Matt Ryan as Sara Lance, Zari Tarazi, Ava Sharpe, Behrad Tarazi, Spooner Cruz, Nate Heywood, and John Constantine respectively.
+They all, with the exception of Lotz, whose character was not animated, serve as the voice actor for their respective character.
+Additionally, Macallan also portrays Bishop's AVA clones.
+Raffi Barsoumian appears in a recurring role as Bishop, the primary villain of season six.
+Matt Lucas guest stars as the voice of Aleister Crowley.

 Filming and visual effects

+The episode was directed by series lead Caity Lotz.
+It was the second episode of the series to be directed by Lotz after the season five episode "Mortal Khanbat".
 Filming for the episode began on December 8, 2020, and ended by December 18.
-The opening scene where a car splashes water on Astra was not scripted; it was originally intended for simply rain to feature in the scene, but Lotz wanted a "waterfall" to hit Astra and Swann said, "One-hundred percent!
+The opening scene where a car splashes water on Astra was not included in the original script; it was originally intended for simply rain to feature in the scene, but Lotz wanted a "waterfall" to hit Astra, saying, "One-hundred percent!
 More water!
 Make it a bigger splash!".
-Lotz also sought to make the opening montage depicting Astra's everyday life like a romantic comedy.
+She also sought to make the opening montage, depicting Astra's everyday life, in the style of a romantic comedy.
 Since Lotz had no experience with animation, she collaborated with Tony Cervone, who has worked as the animation director on various projects for Warner Bros.
 Animation.
-Lotz said the episode was easier to direct than her directorial debut because that episode relied heavily on practical effects and stunts, whereas this was more of a "mind challenge".
+She said the episode was easier to direct than "Mortal Khanbat", her directorial debut, as that episode relied heavily on practical effects and stunts, whereas this was more of a "mind challenge".
 Swann wanted Astra's freckles be retained when she enters her animated avatar, and for her animated skin tone to match her real skin tone.
-Since the original script mentions that the animated Astra speaks with a "Snow White cadence", Swann watched Snow White and the Seven Dwarfs (1937) to achieve this, but finally settled on a speaking style that helped everyone "make sure it was still Astra" who Swann said was nothing like a Disney princess.
+Since the original script mentions that the animated Astra speaks with a "Snow White cadence", Swann watched 1937 Disney animated film Snow White and the Seven Dwarfs achieve this.
+However, she settled on a speaking style that helped everyone "make sure it was still Astra," who Swann said was nothing like a Disney princess.